DIY Outdoor Sofa (With Free Printable Plans!)

 To cover up the pocket holes on the outside of the arms of the couch and prevent pillows from falling through the sides, I added a few more cedar fence pickets.
 Once again, they were secured with wood glue and brad nails.

-Finally, the couch was done!
+Finally, the DIY Outdoor Sofa was done!

 I absolutely love sitting out on the porch now, even though there is no other furniture.
 The past week has been beautiful, and I've loved relaxing on the DIY outdoor sofa and getting some work done!